plblum/jivs/docs/Testing_Configurations.md

           includeLookupKeyResults,
           includeCompleteResults, 2);
     }
-    expect(explorer.hasErrors()).toBeFalse(); // if it fails, you know to review your ModelRules against the jivsservices.
+    expect(explorer.hasErrors()).toBeFalse(); // if it fails, you know to review your ValueHost Rules against the jivsservices.
 });
 ```
 ## Sample output: Conditions are not registered